CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-Workers compensation insurance cost in Arkansas is influenced by payroll, employee classification codes, claims history, state regulations, and industry risk level, and the state data shows an average premium range of $61 to $266 per month.
+Workers compensation insurance cost in Arkansas is influenced by payroll, employee classification codes, claims history, state regulations, and industry risk level, and the state data shows an average premium range per month.
 That places Arkansas about 9% below the national average on the provided premium index, but the final quote still varies widely by occupation and exposure.
 The product pricing model is also payroll-based, with national benchmark pricing expressed per $100 of payroll, so a business with higher annual payroll will usually pay more even if the class code stays the same.

 Arkansas’s market conditions also matter.
 The state has 280 active insurance companies competing for business, which gives employers more carrier options when requesting a workers comp quote in Arkansas.
-Top carriers in the state include State Farm, Farm Bureau, Shelter Insurance, and Allstate, and those names appear in the Arkansas market data rather than a national average list.
+Top carriers in the state include Farm Bureau and Shelter Insurance, and those names appear in the Arkansas market data rather than a national average list.
 The state’s elevated tornado risk can affect workers compensation premiums because severe storms can increase injury exposure in certain workplaces, especially where outdoor work, loading, or response activity is common.
 The Arkansas economy is also heavily shaped by healthcare and social assistance, manufacturing, retail trade, accommodation and food services, and transportation and warehousing, and those industries can carry different risk levels and classification codes.
 A low-risk office payroll will usually price differently from a manufacturing or transportation payroll, so the workers compensation insurance cost in Arkansas depends less on business size alone and more on how employees are actually assigned and supervised.

 Industries & Insurance Needs in Fort Smith